deepakshimpi1/InterviewPreparation1/terraform.md

 > TF_LOG=TRACE terraform plan

 - The other logging levels, in order of increasing verbosity, are DEBUG, INFO, WARN, and ERROR.

+---
+How to rollback Terraform State?

+- You are storing the state file in s3. then apply versioning so it will keep a copy of current state and previous state.
+- Ask someone from SRE to change the state file.